Deployment ► Manage devices

 See Add device for details on adding a device.

-The Devices tab lists all configured devices and presents a brief status view of the selected device.
+The Device status tab lists all configured devices and presents a brief status view of the selected device.
 The information displayed depends on the type of the device selected.

 If you select a report server, the Devices tab splits into two tabs: